 GPNA Neighborhood Meetings.
 The Grove Park Neighborhood Association meets quarterly at the Hickory Grove Recreation Center, 6709 Pence Road.
 Meet neighbors and stay up-to-date on current issues and crime updates.
 Meeting notices are posted at each entrance of the neighborhood at least one week prior to each meeting.

 Coffee & Cops Meetings.
 Join your neighbors for a casual meeting with our local CMPD officers.
 This is an opportunity to talk one-on-one with the CMPD Community Coordinators assigned to our neighborhood.
-Meetings occur monthly at one of Grove Park’s local restaurants, except for those months in which a neighborhood meeting is scheduled.
+Periodic meetings occur at one of Grove Park’s local restaurants.
 Locations and times vary in an effort to accommodate the diverse needs of our residents’ schedules.
 Residents are encouraged to purchase from the menu of the host restaurant in an effort to support our local businesses.

 Garden Club.
 The Grove Park-Ravenwood Garden Club meets monthly, typically on a Saturday morning.
 Annual field trips and the club’s annual holiday brunch are a big hit.
 The signature event is the annual garden tour.
 Whether you have a green thumb or not, all are welcome.
 Meeting announcements are posted on Grove Park’s Facebook page.